ia6382/ia6382/projects.md

 [**Mean-shift Kalman Filter Tracker**](https://github.com/ia6382/mean-shift-Kalman-filter-tracker)
 * Implementation of the mean-shift tracking algorithm combined with the Kalman Filter
 * Noticeably improves tracking in scenarios when the target is partially or fully occluded
-* Tested on VOT benchmark sequences
+* Tested on visual object tracking benchmark sequences
 * *Matlab*

 ___